dsn/puppet-puppet/README.md

 ##Overview

-This module is designed to provide quick and easy management of Puppet in Agent or Masterless Configurations.
+This module is designed to provide quick and easy management of Puppet in agent or masterless modes.

+Replicate pluginsync functionality in masterless puppet.

 ##Module Description